lupyuen/lupyuen.github.io/src/nuttx2.md

 _But it worked perfectly on QEMU!
 Why did it fail?_

-Ah that's because something has changed on Star64: Our Privilege Level...
+Ah that's because something super spicy has changed on Star64: Our Privilege Level...

 TODO: Pic